|Apply | Register | Check Email | Use Online Tools|

 Accepted artwork that differs significantly from the submitted image will be disqualified.

 No accepted entry may be withdrawn prior to the close of the exhibition.

-Upon selection, artists will provide the Gallery with a bio, artist statement and the sale price, title, materials, and dimensions for selected work.
+Upon selection, artists will provide the Gallery with a bio, artist statement and title card information, including title, materials, dimensions and sale price of selected work.

 The Gallery reserves the right to photograph and use submitted image of any accepted artwork in all publicity for the current show and future exhibitions, educational and Gallery promotional materials.
 Artist will be credited, as well as any photo credit for the reproduction of images.